openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider.md

   "retired": false
 }
 ```
-## Update a provider

-*  Update a target provider with given UUID, this method only modifies properties in the request.
-Returns a `404 Not Found`
-status if provider not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create an provider you need to specify below attributes in the request body.If you are not logged in to perform this action,
+ a `401 Unauthorized` status returned.

     ### Attributes

     Parameter | Type | Description